YonSci/yon_academic/_portfolio/portfolio-3.md

 cdo -h
 </textarea>

-You have now successfully installed cdo.
+You have now successfully installed CDO.
 To exit from `cdo_stable` environment, simply type:
 <textarea style="border: none;background-color:DodgerBlue;">
 conda deactivate
 </textarea>

 ### Setting up NCO
+NCO (NetCDF Operators) is a set of open source command-line tools for analyzing, processing, viewing, and manipulating netCDF files.
+It was developed by atmospheric scientists at UC-Irvine.

 ### Setting up NCL